 gcloud deployment-manager deployments create [DEPLOYMENT-NAME] --config [TEMPLATE-NAME].yaml

-The above command invokes the Deployment Manager, which deploys the VM, all according to the specifications in your template.yaml file.
+The above command invokes the Cloud Deployment Manager, which deploys the VM, all according to the specifications in your template.yaml file.
 The process might take a few minutes.
 To check the progress of your deployment, follow the steps in the next section.

 Open Stackdriver Logging to check for errors and monitor the progress of the installation.

 On the Resources tab, select Global as your logging resource.
-If "INSTANCE DEPLOYMENT COMPLETE" is displayed for a VM, Deployment Manager processing is complete for the VM.
+If "INSTANCE DEPLOYMENT COMPLETE" is displayed for a VM, Cloud Deployment Manager processing is complete for the VM.

 After the SAP ASE system deploys without errors, connect to your VM as described in the next section, Connecting to your VM, to confirm that all of the required data volumes exist and that they have the expected capacities.
 The Pagefile drive should be almost full.

 If any of the validation steps show that the installation failed: